mu-majid/aws-k8s-platform-blueprint/README.md

 #### 1. DNS Configuration
 Create a DNS record in the hosted zone on AWS Route53, and make it point to our cluster's ingress.
+- Creates `app.terraform-aws-platform.xyz` → Points to your application
+- Creates `grafana.terraform-aws-platform.xyz` → Points to your monitoring dashboard
+- Both records point to the same AWS Load Balancer (ingress controller)

 This means we have a domain, and we want to map this domain to our ingress's IP.